TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 > > > Database Access
 > > Can be enable in any language that is supported in HTTPS server and return JSON responses
 > > > Can be implemented in any HTTPS server but additional SSL configuration (assign certificates)
-> > > Implementation in Node.js running in AWS Labda since no additional configuration is required
+> > > Implementation in Node.js running in AWS Labda means no additional configuration

 Alexa: Hello